JoseRoca/WinFBX/docs/Databases/ADO Classes/CADORecordset Class.md

 #include "Afx/CADODB/CADODB.inc"
 USING Afx

-' // Create an instance of the CAdoRecorset class
+' // Create an instance of the CAdoRecordset class
 DIM pRecordset AS CAdoRecordset
 ' // Get a reference to the Fields collection
 DIM pFields AS CAdoFields = pRecordset.Fields